Explaining different types of home loans

 - As these are also transaction accounts, the usual bank fees can apply for things like deposits, withdrawals and setting up an automatic payment.

-An interest-only mortgage can be ideal when you need a home loan, but don’t want to pay off the principal (the original amount you borrowed) just yet.
+An interest-only home loan can be ideal when you need a home loan, but don’t want to pay off the principal (the original amount you borrowed) just yet.
 They’re often used for property investment.
 Some people take an interest-only loan for a year or two and then switch to a table loan.

-With this type of mortgage, you don’t repay any of the money you’ve borrowed (principal) until an agreed time — then you repay it all in one sum, or you could request to switch to a table loan.
+With this type of home loan, you don’t repay any of the money you’ve borrowed (principal) until an agreed time — then you repay it all in one sum, or you could request to switch to a table loan.
 In the meantime you make regular interest payments every week, fortnight or month.

 Pros and cons